-“Descend into a canyon to see one of the few perennial waterfalls in the high San Gabriel Mountains.”
+“Descend into a canyon to see a popular waterfall in the high San Gabriel Mountains.

 — Jason Ethridge